JalmarazMartn/jamcopilotprompthelper/README.md

 #### New LLM Tool
 A new LLM Tool is available to allow agents access to the clipboard.
-This tool can be used to read the clipboard from an automated agent.
+This tool can be used to read and copy content to the clipboard from an automated agent.

 ## Requirements